datatrail-jhu/05_R/manuscript/05_logicals.md

 > ages == indiv_cutoffs
 [1]  TRUE FALSE FALSE FALSE  TRUE
 ```

+This is obvious in the output from R, where the first and the fifth values are TRUE, while the rest are FALSE.

 Usually cutoffs are a bound rather than a specification of an equality, so we may instead ask if the students older than the cutoff by using the "greater than" operator `>`.